 Mitsubishi Chemical (MCC) produces and possesses numerous products and technologies that can be used for both civilian and military applications ("dual-use" goods), such as carbon fiber.
-Appropriate security export control compliant with the Foreign Exchange and Foreign Trade Law and other relevant laws is necessary to prevent MCC's broad-ranging products and technologies from reaching countries under export bans, countries of concern, terrorist organizations or other improper destinations or recipients.
-Accordingly, we have designated officers responsible for security export control and established a security export control system that we continually enhance.
+Appropriate security export control that is compliant with the Foreign Exchange and Foreign Trade Law, export-related U.S. laws and other relevant laws is necessary to prevent MCC's broad-ranging products and technologies from reaching countries under export bans, countries of concern, terrorist organizations or other improper destinations or recipients.
+Accordingly, we have designated officers responsible for security export control, established a security export control system that we continually enhance and newly implemented a security export policy for the MCC Group.